lk-geimfari/lk-geimfari.github.io/_posts/2020-07-05-a-few-thoughts-about-naming.md

 ```

 We expressed a very clear-cut question in our code: “Does this person have publications?”,
 but what kind of answer did we get?
-Did we ask what kind of publications a person has?
+Did we ask for a list of publications of a person?

 The name of this method implies that the return value must be of Boolean type, namely `True` or `False`: